Man drives into crowd in German town, three people injured - police

 - Posted 26 Feb 2017 03:10

-BERLIN: A man drove into a crowd standing by a bakery in the southwestern German town of Heidelberg on Saturday, injuring three people but a police spokesman said it was not yet possible to say whether it was a terrorist attack.
+BERLIN: A man drove into a crowd standing by a bakery in the southwestern German town of Heidelberg on Saturday, injuring three people, but a police spokesman said there were no signs that it was a terrorist attack.

+"There are no indications of a terrorist background," spokesman David Faulhaber said, adding that he could not comment on the possible motives for the attack.

 Police said in a statement that one of the injured was seriously hurt.
 The suspect was seen getting out of the car with a knife and was later tracked down to near a swimming pool.

-He is now in a hospital in Heidelberg having been shot by police while being arrested, leaving him seriously injured, they said.
+He is now in a hospital in Heidelberg having been shot by police while being arrested, leaving him seriously injured, police said.
 Regional newspaper Rhein-Neckar-Zeitung said he was not fit to be questioned.

 Investigations by the public prosecutors' office in Heidelberg and the town's criminal police were continuing, police said.